openfun/richie/UPGRADE.md

 ## Unreleased

+## 1.14.x to 1.15.x

+- If you override the `courses/cms/blogpost_list.html` and/or `courses/cms/blogpost_detail.html`
+  templates, you need to port the modifications made to display the `publication_date` instead of the `creation date` and to hide blog posts that are not in the publication window from the public site.
 - Users who changed the `search.html` template need to update it to include the page title and search bar themselves.
 They need to add a `<h1>` where they wish on the page, and the `<SearchSuggestField />` component through the django-react interop somewhere on the page too.

 ## 1.13.x to 1.14.x